Suspended Licence: Medical Reason

 Step 1 – Write a letter to the SAAQ to apply for a review of its decision

-If there are new facts regarding your state of health that you want to bring to our attention and that demonstrate that you are able to drive safely, you can enclose a favourable report from a physician or another health care professional.
+If new facts regarding your state of health demonstrate that you are able to drive safely, you can inform us.
 Such facts may be the result of:

-Step 2 – Mail us your application for review
+Step 2 – Send us your application for review

 Service de la révision